 The first part of this course covers fundamental topics in discrete mathematics that underlie many areas of computer science and presents standard mathematical reasoning and proof techniques.
 The second part of this course covers discrete and continuous probability theory, including standard definitions and commonly used distributions.

 Foundations of Data Science (20 credits)

-This course introduces you to a core set of knowledge, skills, and ways of thinking that are needed for data science and machine learning using Python.
+This course introduces you to a core set of knowledge, skills, ethical principles and ways of thinking that are needed for data science and machine learning using Python.
 The mathematics you studied in Year 1 and will study in Year 2 are instrumental in helping understand many of the statistical techniques used in this field.